Electronics H-1B Sponsorship Jobs in Virginia

 Get Access To All Jobs

-Job Roles in Electronics in Virginia
+H-1B Electronics Job Roles in Virginia

-Specialized Engineering77 jobs
+Specialized Engineering35 jobs

-Engineering (Non-Software)71 jobs
+Engineering (Non-Software)33 jobs

-Maintenance & Repair63 jobs
+Maintenance & Repair19 jobs

-Project & Program Management29 jobs
+Project & Program Management11 jobs

-Customer Service & Support24 jobs
+Customer Service & Support9 jobs

-See all 249+ Electronics Virginia jobs
+See all 93+ Electronics H-1B Jobs in Virginia

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Electronics Virginia roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Electronics H-1B Sponsorship Jobs in Virginia: Frequently Asked Questions

 Which electronics companies in Virginia sponsor H-1B visas?

-Virginia's largest H-1B sponsors in electronics and hardware include Leidos, Northrop Grumman, General Dynamics IT, Booz Allen Hamilton, and Raytheon Technologies, all with significant operations in Northern Virginia.
+Virginia's largest H-1B visa sponsors in electronics and hardware include Leidos, Northrop Grumman, General Dynamics IT, Booz Allen Hamilton, and Raytheon Technologies, all with significant operations in Northern Virginia.
 Commercial semiconductor and hardware firms such as Micron Technology and AWS (hardware infrastructure) also file H-1B petitions in the state.
 Sponsorship activity is concentrated among defense primes and federal contractors, though commercial electronics employers in the Richmond and Reston corridors are active as well.

 Which cities in Virginia have the most electronics H-1B sponsorship jobs?